Reducing our community’s emissions from waste will require major reductions in the waste we dispose of and what we send to the landfill.

 There are many ways to reduce greenhouse gas emissions and how much waste you produce by choosing to reduce, reuse, and repair, by cutting down on food waste, and by using your green bin.
 Here are some ideas to get you started.

-- Paper cups are organic materials that, along with food waste, make up a significant volume of the waste in our landfill.
+- Disposable cups are materials that, along with food waste, make up a significant volume of the waste in our landfill.
 You can reduce this waste by using a reusable mug for coffee and hot beverages and choosing products that are returnable, reusable or refillable over single-use items.

 - Reduce household food waste and greenhouse gases by planning your meals and only buying what you need